-What is a Binge Eating Disorder: A Detailed Description
+What is Binge Eating Disorder: A Detailed Description

 Binge eating disorder is a mental health disorder characterized by eating large amounts of food in a short period.
 It is typically associated with eating disorders such as bulimia and anorexia, but they can also occur without other eating disorders.
 If you suffer from a binge eating disorder, the best way to recover is to seek help from an eating recovery center near you.
+You can also take our simple binge eating disorder quiz to see if you are experiencing symptoms.
 For more information on what binge eating disorder means for you and your loved ones, keep reading!

 • Eating large amounts of food in one sitting.
 This can be by eating quickly or even secretly bringing food into another room to eat it alone, away from others.